damianhakert/damianhakert.github.io/source/about/index.md

 1. What is the use case for this, is it needed for organizations with less than 100 people?
 1. Is it an original work or based on EE (someone once sent a merge request with our exact EE code)?

-In case we're not sure we'll consult with the [core team](https://about.gitlab.com/core-team/) to reach a conclusion.
+In case we're not sure, we'll consult with the [core team](https://about.gitlab.com/core-team/) to reach a conclusion.

 ## Handbook
 If you're interested, most of our internal procedures can be found in <a href="/handbook">publicly viewable handbooks</a>.